yeali-kim/1510TermProject/README.md

 --------------------------
 ### Name: Yeali Kim
-### Student Number :
+### Student Number : A00985734
-### GitHub Name:
+### GitHub Name: yeali-kim

 ## Any important comments you'd like to make about your work:
-First time building a game with partner.
-So Exited!
+We are very excited to share our very first Python text based game project!

 ## Text-Based Adventure Game
 This is a SUD (Single User Dungeon) game.
 In this game, you play as a hero who has set off to save Dragon Coast from dragon Chris.
+- Player starts from Home, located at (6, 2).
+- Returning home will fully heal the player.
+- The game encourages the player to go to the school to get a class first.
-There are 12 unique creatures to encounter, and 4 types "Fire", "Water", "Grass", and "Normal".
-Choose your skill carefully based on the creature's type!!
+- There are 12 unique creatures to encounter, and 4 types, "Fire", "Water", "Grass", and "Normal".
+  Choose your skills carefully based on your enemy's type!
+  Using wrong types will increase your enemy's health instead of decreasing it.
-Have Fun Hero!
+Have Fun, Hero!

 ## How to Play
 1. Run the main() function from the main_game file.
-2. The game introduces the player to the school to get a class first.
-3. Players input directions to navigate through the forest.
+2. Players input directions (w, a, s, d) to navigate through the map.

 ## Type Chart
 |        | Fire | Water | Grass | Normal |